danieljayB/MITM_image_extraction/README.md

 Only tested on the Raspberry Pi "Rasbian" image.

-dependencies : ettercap & driftnet
+dependencies : ettercap & driftnet.
+Stricly intended for personal research.